katelyn118/katelyn118/README.md

 - 👋 Hi, I’m @katelyn
 - 👀 I’m interested in coding and hopefully getting better at it!
 - 🌱 I’m currently learning the basics of coding!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something new
 - 📫 How to reach me katehuynh3241@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love cats!